By Jeff Dequattro, Nature Conservancy Coastal Programs Office, Alabama

 3. Home of Weird Nature, The Cooler, Quick Study, Traveling Naturalist and other amazing features.

-Cool Green Science is managed by Matt Miller, the Conservancy's deputy director for science communications at the Conservancy, and edited by Bob Lalasz, its director of science communications.
+Cool Green Science is managed by Matt Miller, the Conservancy's deputy director for science communications, and edited by Bob Lalasz, its director of science communications.
 Email us your feedback.